 Observing past behavior can sometimes enable firms-e.g., online retailers-to collect information about consumers' characteristics, and use that information to tailor their offering.
 In our setting, the firm could for instance learn some information about consumers' search costs, and may be able to offer different recommendations based on that information.
-To study the implications of such personalized offering, suppose that the firm perfectly observes a consumer's search cost, c, and chooses the assortment size n and product positioning accordingly.
+To study the implications of such personalized offering, suppose that the firm perfectly observes a consumer's search cost, c, and chooses the assortment size n and product positioning accordingly.53

-The trade-off between participation (calling for perfect positioning) and search intensity (calling for garbled positioning) now takes a different form, as the firm has an incentive to maximize the number of products that a consumer with this particular search cost c is willing to inspect.
+The trade-off between participation (calling for pure positioning) and search intensity (calling for noisy positioning) now takes a different form, as the firm has an incentive to maximize the number of products that a consumer with this particular search cost c is willing to inspect.
 That is, it is best for the firm to offer the largest assortment that "meets" the consumer's participation constraint and position the products so as to induce the consumer to keep searching until finding a match.
-It follows that perfect positioning is always dominated: the most profitable equilibrium consists in choosing the largest assortment size n satisfying and to position the n most popular products using a garbled strategy, such as $\hat{\rho}(\mathcal{I}n)$, that induces the consumer to keep searching but minimizes the inspected number of inspections.
-That is, we have:
+It follows that pure positioning is always dominated: the most profitable equilibrium equilibrium, and (ii) consumers with $c \in (c{n+1}^P, \hat{c}(\mathcal{I}n))$ would not inspect the products $\mathcal{I}N \setminus \mathcal{I}n$ if positioned in designated slots, and so obtain the same surplus in \mathcal{E}n and \mathcal{E}'N .